Sponsored by

 Morning

-Check out of the lovely Kahel and head 60km straight up the hill to Baguio about three hours by bus.
+Check out of the lovely Kahel and head 60km straight up the hill to Baguio, about 2 hours away by bus.
 This is the gateway to the Cordillera Mountains.
 Book a night or two at the Bloomfield Hotel.
-Its a bit upscale with suites worth splurging for and its central location will have you close to all you want to do.
-If you’ve left early and skipped breakfast try Cafe by the Ruins for mouth-watering cinnamon rolls and other baked goodies.
+It's a bit upscale with suites worth splurging for and its central location will have you close to all you want to do.
+If you’ve left early and skipped breakfast, try Cafe by the Ruins for mouth-watering cinnamon rolls and or Cordilleran dishes.

 How to spend the day

 Baguio is wildly hilly, a fireworks display of colors, lights, activities and fun.
 It's also charming and welcoming.
-Get acquainted with the history and culture of North Luzon at Baguio Mountain Provinces Museum on the University of the Philippines campus.
-Nearby is the Museo Kordilyera, also worth a visit for a deeper understanding of the cultures of the Cordillera.
+Get acquainted with the history and culture of North Luzon at Museo Kordilyera on the University of the Philippines campus.
+Nearby is the Baguio Museum, also worth a visit for a deeper understanding of the cultures of the Cordillera.

-Top tip: If you’re traveling by hired car, leave it parked while in Baguio where the traffic is challenging for newcomers.
+Top tip: If you’re traveling by hire car, leave it parked while in Baguio where the traffic is challenging for newcomers.
 Jeepneys are ubiquitous and cheap and taxis are plentiful.

 Dinner